AnonymousAlligator/1531Project/src/assumptions.md

 User Functions

 user_profile_setname:

+-Any character string as long as between 3 and 50 will be accepted.

 -Special Characters will be allowed in first name and last name fields.

--Both the first name and last name fields can't be left empty.

 -Both name fields accepts uppercase and lowercase letters.

 user_profile_sethandle:
 -Handle can't contain spaces,newlines or tabs.

--Handle can contan special characters
+-Handle can contain special characters

 -Handle can accept both uppercase and lowercase characters.

--Handle can't be left empty

-users_all:
--If a Flockr server only contains the user, only the owner is returned (no other users in the server)

 ######################################################
 search: